Javed Chaudhry

-Personal life
+Early life and education

-Javed Chaudhry was born on January 1, 1968, in Lala Musa, Gujrat District of Pakistan to a Punjabi family.
-He graduated from the Islamia University of Bahawalpur with degree in Mass Communication.
+Javed Chaudhry was born on 1 January 1968, to Chaudhry Muhammad Khan, in Gujrat District of West Pakistan.
+He graduated from the Islamia University of Bahawalpur with a degree in Mass Communication.
 He also enrolled in a few courses at Johns Hopkins University and Columbia University.

 Career

 Javed Chaudhry started journalism in 1991, with work on Daily Ummat and Daily Khabrain.
 He has been writing Urdu columns since 1997 under the header Zero Point.
 In 1997, he joined Daily Jang as a columnist.
 All Pakistan Newspapers Society declared him The Best Urdu Columnist of 1997 and 1998.
 He left Jang and joined Express News in 2006, and has been hosting a political talk show titled Kal Tak since 2008.
 Since 2010, he has also been writing English columns for The Express Tribune.

 During his career, Javed has interviewed some of the prominent personalities, such as Malala Yousafzai, former president of Pakistan Pervez Musharraf, Shah Mahmood Qureshi, Chairman PTI Imran Khan and Co-chair PPPP Bilawal Bhutto Zardari.